renan-throsa/Resume/README.md

 * [**Css-in-Depth**](https://github.com/renan-throsa/Css-in-Depth): Partial implementation of most important concepts that I've leaned from the book Css in Depth.
 These concepts include float, flexbox, grid, positioning and modules.

-These projects represent a full-stack application for a small corner store.
+These projects make up a full-stack application for a small corner store.
 Unfortunately, I never managed to deploy it, but I learned a lot of things.

 * [**Golden Leaf**](https://github.com/RenanCbcc/Golden_leaf): Open source web application and API that manages a local, small, market built with Flask.
 * [**Golden Leaf Back-End**](https://github.com/RenanCbcc/GoldenLeafMobile): A web API that meat to manage product, clients, and transactions built with .Net Core.